Coding1610/React/Lecture_F/README.md

 --> Here in arrow function "event" is React Event with property.
 --> And in Bind Method "event" pass automatic.

 --> In normal case if we pass para/arg using () then automatic at the time render method call ho jayega.
-So we can not pass like this
+So we can not pass like this.